 ❌ Vulnerable to Crowd Control

-- The Grand Vizier is a core item, providing a 400% damage increase while cutting the Meteor cost in half.
+- The Grand Vizier provides us a 400% damage multiplier while cutting the Meteor Resource Cost in half.

-- Nilfur’s Boast gives another huge 600% damage increase and even up to 900% when you hit only 3 targets or less.
+- Nilfur’s Boast gives us another huge 600% damage multiplier and even up to 900% when you hit 3 targets or less.

 - Halo of Karini is a core Wizard defensive item, providing us with a tremendous 80% damage reduction at the cost of using Storm Armor.